Matt Duffy (baseball, born 1989): Texas Rangers

 On July 16, 2016, Duffy was designated for assignment by the Astros and claimed by the Texas Rangers on July 23, 2016.

 Chiba Lotte Marines

 On November 14, 2016, Duffy signed with the Chiba Lotte Marines of Nippon Professional Baseball.

 Matt Duffy Baseball Academy

 Duffy is the current owner and founder of the Matt Duffy Baseball Academy which opened in July 2019, located in Weymouth, MA.
 Duffy offers instruction for both individuals and groups.
 The MDBA is also home to the MDB Knights, a club baseball team for youth baseball players.

+St. Sebastian's School

+Duffy became an Assistant Baseball coach for his alma mater for the 2022-23 season.
+He was named head coach ahead of the 2023-24 school year.
+Duffy led the Arrows to an ISL Championship in 2024.